Altinn/altinn-studio-docs/content/app/development/ux/pages/tracks/_index.en.md

 To overrule default dynamic tracks, two changes must be made.

-1. Create a class implementing the interface [IPageOrder](https://github.com/Altinn/app-template-dotnet/blob/main/src/Altinn.App.PlatformServices/Interface/IPageOrder.cs)
+1. Create a class implementing the interface [IPageOrder](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.PlatformServices/Interface/IPageOrder.cs)
-2. Register this class as a Transient in Startup.cs
+2. Register this class as a Transient in `Program.cs` in the method `ConfigureServices`.
+   Typically like this: `services.AddTransient<IPageOrder, CustomOrder>();`

 ### Create separate class for controlling dynamic tracks